Updated on December 16, 2024.

 Many things improve with age.
 Fine wine, for instance, grows more complex, more enjoyable, and more valuable.
 So why not consider the possibility that one’s sexuality develops similarly as it matures?

 Healthy individuals can remain sexually active and interested well into their 70s, 80s, and 90s, if they so choose.
-Research shows that about half of people over the age 70 are still having sex and around a quarter of people over the age of 80 do so as well.
+Research shows that about half of people over the age 70 are still having sex and about a quarter of people over the age of 80 do so, as well.
 In fact, when it comes to sex and aging, an active sex life may even help keep you feeling younger.

 The first step to maintaining an active, fulfilling sex life is getting to know some of the normal physical changes you're likely to experience as you get older.
 The next step is being open to making a few simple adjustments to your standard sexual routine.